MrAMS/Backup-Real-Matters/README.md

 ```

 ## TODO
-- [ ] Only keep the most recent N versions of each file on the server
+- [x] Keep only the most recent 5 versions of each file modified within the last week on the server
+- [x] Keep only one version of each file that hasn’t been modified in the past week.
-- [ ] Remove files that are too old
+- [ ] Delete files that are too old.

-Welcome for PR
+Pull requests are welcome.